Lime sulfur: Safety

 Lime sulfur reacts with strong acids (including stomach acid) to produce highly toxic hydrogen sulfide (rotten egg gas) and indeed usually has a distinct "rotten egg" odor to it.
-Lime sulfur is not extremely flammable but combustion produces highly irritating sulfur dioxide gas.
+Lime sulfur is not flammable but can release highly irritating sulfur dioxide gas when in a fire.

 Safety goggles and impervious gloves must be worn while handling lime sulfur.
 Lime sulfur solutions are strongly alkaline (typical commercial concentrates have a pH over 11.5 because of the presence of dissolved sulfides and hydroxide anions), and are harmful for living organisms and can cause blindness if splashed in the eyes.

-The corrosive nature of lime sulfur is due to the reduced species of sulfur it contains, in particular the sulfides responsible for stress corrosion cracking and the thiosulphates causing pitting corrosion.
-Localised corrosion by the reduced species of sulfur can be dramatic, even the mere presence of elemental sulfur in contact with metals is enough to corrode them considerably, including so-called stainless steels.
+The corrosive nature of lime sulfur is due to the reduced species of sulfur it contains, in particular the sulfides responsible for stress corrosion cracking and the thiosulfates causing pitting corrosion.
+Localized corrosion by the reduced species of sulfur can be dramatic, even the mere presence of elemental sulfur in contact with metals is enough to corrode them considerably, including so-called stainless steels.

 History

 Lime sulfur is believed to be the earliest synthetic chemical used as a pesticide, being used in the 1840s in France to control grape vine powdery mildew Uncinula necator, which had been introduced from the USA in 1845 and reduced wine production by 80%.
 In 1886 it was first used in California to control San Jose scale.
-Commencing around 1904, commercial suppliers began to manufacturer lime sulfur; prior to that time, gardeners were expected to manufacture their own.
+Commencing around 1904, commercial suppliers began to manufacture lime sulfur; prior to that time, gardeners were expected to manufacture their own.
 By the 1920s essentially all commercial orchards in western countries were protected by regular spraying with lime sulfur.
 However by the 1940s, lime sulfur began to be replaced by synthetic organic fungicides which risked less damage to the crop's foliage.